Dinorush/Brute4/README.md

 * Bug Fixes
   * Should actually run now
   * Changed a few method calls that could cause conflicts for other mods
-  * Dome Shield no longer disappears immediately if used after calling in a titan with Dome Shield.
+  * Dome Shield no longer disappears immediately if used after calling in a titan with Dome Shield
   * Ammo Swap no longer disables Dome Shield during startup

 ### Version 1.0